 Council will make every endeavour to meet all aspects of the Plan.
-However in the event of natural disasters and events but not limited to, fires, floods, as well as human factors, but not limited to lack of Council staff or suitably qualified contractors, because of Section 83 of the Victorian Wrongs Act, 1958 as amended, Council reserves the right to suspend compliance with its Plan.
+However, in the event of natural disasters, pandemics and events including but not limited to, fires, floods, as well as human factors, including but not limited to lack of Council staff or suitably qualified contractors, because of Section 83 of the Victorian Wrongs Act, 1958 as amended, Council reserves the right to suspend compliance with its Plan.